mlcommons/inference/loadgen/demos/lon/README.md

 ### Run the demo (over the network)

-To run over a network - simply run the flask app (i.e., the dummy SUT) over on a different machine. \
+To run over a network - simply run the demo SUT over on a different machine. \
 Then, when running the client, replace `localhost` with the correct IP.